HappyStinson/lume-blog/posts/2020-12-31-year-end-review-2020.md

 ## What went well? / What did I do right (or well) this year? 👍

+### College Life

-**College life:** Probably the best decision this year was moving to the Raymont College.
+Probably the best decision this year was moving to the Raymont College.
 I have gotten many new mates, good food, and a safe community to be part of during hectic times this year.

 - Performed Cat Stevens Father and Son with Daniel Grammon and G-Man on Father's Day in September
 - Attended Music tutorials with Scarlett Gallery to get help with assessments
 - Studied outside of my room to be more productive
 - Applied for Spirit of Raymont Scholarship ($1000 that goes toward paying rent) - Waiting for decision

-**Relationships:**
+### Relationships

 - Skyped with my parents and sister more or less every weekend since I arrived in 🇦🇺
 - 10 year anniversary with my friend Mathias.
 Rang him up a couple of times during the year to ask for life advice, from someone 2 days older.
 Here's us performing my song [Empty Apartment](https://youtu.be/8o8z3_cP7Vg)